Xalp/Xalp/README.md

 # Jin Ziqi
-If I am not diving in research, you can see me active in X, xiaohongshu. 😴
+If I am not diving in research, you can see me active training my doggies.

 Research Direction: